More of Your Roller Skating Questions Answered

 In today’s episode, I cover:

-- Helping a listener who is coming back to skating after 30 years find the best wheels & skates for stability.
+- Helping a listener who is coming back to roller skating after 30 years find the best roller skate wheels & roller skates for stability.

 - Helping a mom teach her small child how to roller skate for the first time.